 The Alaska Rendezvous Lodge and Alaska Rendezvous Guides began as an idea in the back of Theo Meiners’ mind in the late 1990s.

-While living on Thompson Pass and working as a guide and Logistics Manager for Doug and Emily Coombs, Theo often flew over a parcel of property, located at the confluence of three rivers and in the shadow of Mount Billy Mitchell, which sported the old abandoned lodge known as Serendipity and its outbuildings, and not much else.
+While living on Thompson Pass and working as a guide and Logistics Manager for Doug and Emily Coombs, Theo often flew over a parcel of property, located at the confluence of three rivers and in the shadow of Mount Billy Mitchell, which sported the old abandoned lodge known as Serendipity, it’s outbuildings, and not much else.
 But Theo, ever the pioneer, saw that the rundown buildings had the potential to become a fully functioning and independent lodge, with easy access to some of the best skiing in the area.
 On November 21, 2000 Theo showed up at the house of Annette Smith, the owner of the property, with four thousand dollars in his pocket and a dream larger than the Chugach.
 He knocked on the door and asked to buy the old homestead.
 Smith accepted the offer, heading straight to Valdez to finance the land, and parceled Theo the 27 acres at mile marker 45 on the Richardson Highway.
-The Alaska Rendezvous was born.
+That day, the Alaska Rendezvous was born.

 Along with the land, Theo inherited a jungle of broken down 1950s and 1960s cars, complete with plants and trees growing from dashboards and windows, and three dilapidated buildings.
 But most importantly, he became the proud new caretaker of the “Blue Hole” of the Chugach, an area known for its unique weather systems, marked by the northern clearing of storm systems, creating breaks in the weather that allow for more skiable days than any of the areas in the southern part of the Pass.